tier4/carla-autoware-native/README.md

     ```shell
     cmake --build Build
     ```
-   > ![IMPORTANT] If it's the first time running the project in the editor, it might take up to 1 hour to build the project
+   > [!IMPORTANT] If it's the first time running the project in the editor, it might take up to 1 hour to build the project

 5. Install Python API
     ```shell
     pip3 install Build/PythonAPI/dist/carla-***.whl
     ```

-> ![NOTE] Step 4. and 5. can be combined into one command:
+> [!NOTE] Step 4. and 5. can be combined into one command:
 > ```cmake --build Build --target carla-python-api-install```